Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 One of my current project is building the Ethernet physical layer for 10Gb (10GBASE-R)  and 40Gb (40GBASE-R) fiber.
 In order to create a test bench I went out and bough a decommissioned Redstone D2020 enterprise switch off ebay.

-Although there is practically no documentation on this switch and I have no prior experience working with network equipment whatsoever it was cheap and I believe troubleshooting a system is a great way to gain experience.
+Although there is practically no documentation on this switch and I have no prior experience working with network equipment whatsoever it was cheap and I believe troubleshooting a system is my opportunity to acquire that missing experience.

 2 weeks latter this beauty showed up.